389ds/389ds.github.io/docs/389ds/design/repl-conv-design.md

 Overview
 --------

-In a busy MMR environment where multiple masters are being updated at the same time the replication sessions stay open for a very long time.
-This causes the other masters to wait before they can send their updates.
+In a busy MMR environment where multiple suppliers are being updated at the same time the replication sessions stay open for a very long time.
+This causes the other suppliers to wait before they can send their updates.
 This causes lopsided replication convergence.
-When entries are added to the MMR environment, but on different masters, it can take a very different amount of time for each entry to be seen on all the replicas.
+When entries are added to the MMR environment, but on different suppliers, it can take a very different amount of time for each entry to be seen on all the replicas.
 It can get as high as hours until an update is replicated to a different replica.

 A new configuration setting was added (nsds5ReplicaReleaseTimeout) to the replication configuration entry.
-This setting defines how long a replication master should send updates before it yields its replication session.
-This allows other replication masters to update this replica.
-Here an example involving three Multimaster Replication Servers, that we will call them Master A, Master B, and Master C.  So when Master A tries to acquire Master B to send it updates, and Master B is already being updated by Master C, this triggers Master B to send a control back to Master C telling it that other masters would like to update this replica and we should stop the current replication session after the number of seconds defined in nsds5ReplicaReleaseTimeout.
-So Master C will continue sending updates for the amount of time specified in the "release timeout", then it will "yield" its current session so Master A can finally acquire Master B.  This allows for a much more even distribution of replication updates.
+This setting defines how long a replication supplier should send updates before it yields its replication session.
+This allows other replication suppliers to update this replica.
+Here an example involving three Multisupplier Replication Servers, that we will call them Supplier A, Supplier B, and Supplier C.  So when Supplier A tries to acquire Supplier B to send it updates, and Supplier B is already being updated by Supplier C, this triggers Supplier B to send a control back to Supplier C telling it that other suppliers would like to update this replica and we should stop the current replication session after the number of seconds defined in nsds5ReplicaReleaseTimeout.
+So Supplier C will continue sending updates for the amount of time specified in the "release timeout", then it will "yield" its current session so Supplier A can finally acquire Supplier B.  This allows for a much more even distribution of replication updates.

 Use Cases
 ---------

-This new feature will benefit MMR deployments where there are 2 or more masters, and each master receives updates at the same time.
+This new feature will benefit MMR deployments where there are 2 or more suppliers, and each supplier receives updates at the same time.

 Design
 ------